ChenTaHung/Monotonic-Optimal-Binning/README.md

 <h1><p align = 'center'><strong> Monotonic-Optimal-Binning </strong> </p></h1>
+<h3><p align = 'center'><strong> Python implementation (MOBPY) </strong> </p></h3>

-**MOB** is a statistical approach to transform continuous variables into optimal and monotonic categorical variables.
+[**MOB**](https://pypi.org/project/MOBPY/) is a statistical approach to transform continuous variables into optimal and monotonic categorical variables.
 In this project, we have expanded the application to allow the users to merge the bins based on `statistics` or `bin size`.
-This enhancement enables the users to achieve optimal results aligned with their expectations.<br>
+This is a Python-based project that enables the users to achieve monotone optimal binning results aligned with their expectations.<br>

 <h2><strong> Installation </strong></h2>